Terry Jones: Early life

 Jones was born on 1 February 1942 in the seaside town of Colwyn Bay, on the north coast of Wales, the son of housewife Dilys Louisa (Newnes), and Alick George Parry-Jones, a bank clerk.
-The family home was named Bodchwil.
-As he recalled in The Pythons Autobiography by The Pythons, he was "born right bang slap in the middle of World War Two," while his father served with the Royal Air Force in Scotland.
+When he was born during World War II, his father was serving with the Royal Air Force in Scotland.
 A week after he was born, his father was posted in India as a Flight Lieutenant (Temporary).
 His brother Nigel was two years his senior.
 He reunited with his father when the war ended four years later; of their first meeting at Colwyn Bay railway station he recalled: "I'd only ever been kissed by the smooth lips of a lady up until that point, so his bristly moustache was quite disturbing!"
 When Jones was four and a half, the family moved to Claygate, Surrey, England.

 Jones attended Esher COE primary school and the Royal Grammar School in Guildford, where he was school captain in the 1960–61 academic year.
 He read English at St Edmund Hall, Oxford, but "strayed into history".
 He became interested in the medieval period through reading Chaucer as part of his English degree.
 He graduated with a 2:1.
 While there, he performed comedy with future Monty Python castmate Michael Palin in the Oxford Revue.
 Jones was a year ahead of Palin at Oxford, and on first meeting him Palin states, "The first thing that struck me was what a nice bloke he was.
 He had no airs and graces.
 We had a similar idea of what humour could do and where it should go, mainly because we both liked characters; we both appreciated that comedy wasn't just jokes."